iammatthias-archive/Personal-ZSH-Prezto-prompt/README.md

 ## Installation

-To install the themes, copy the prompt_iam_setup file into your ~/.zprezto/modules/prompt/functions folder.
+To install the theme, copy the prompt_iam_setup file into your ~/.zprezto/modules/prompt/functions folder.

 To install the battery status script, place the file in your ~/bin/ (make sure it's in your path), and you'll be good to go.